 Name

 Sequenc e

 Key Sets: All Keys ~

-Keye Left Ctrl Right Ctrl Left Alt Right Alt Left Shift ^

-Keys: Right Shift Scroll Lock Caps Lock Num Lock Left Windows Right Shift Scroll Lock Caps Lock ▼
+Keys: Left Ctrl Right Ctrl Left Alt Right Alt Left Shift Scroll Lock Caps Lock Num Lock Left Windows Kev ~ ► ▲ ▼ ◀ ^

-Num Lock Left Windows Kev v ~

 3. Enter information for the new keyboard macro.
-The fields marked with the symbol \ are mandatory.
+The fields marked with the symbol are mandatory.

-Field/option Description

-Enabled Select this checkbox so that the new macro can appear in the KVM Client of this User Station.
-See Executing Macros (on page 97).
+Field/option Description Enabled Select this checkbox so that the new macro can appear in the KVM Client of this User Station.
+See Executing Macros (on page 106).
 Name Type a name for the new macro.

-Field/option Description Key Sets Select the key set containing the desired keys.
-See Available Key Sets (on page 188).
+Key Sets Select the key set containing the desired keys.
+See Available Key Sets (on page 209).
 All keys that the selected key set contains are listed in the Keys box.
-Keys Select each desired key from the list and click ▶to add it to the right box.
+Keys Select each desired key from the list and click bto add it to the right box.
 Double-click also adds.
 Select the keys in the order by which they are to be pressed.
 A Release key command is automatically added for each key added to the right box.
-See Keyboard Macro Example (on page 98).
+See Keyboard Macro Example (on page 107).

-- 4. If needed, make changes to the keys shown in the right box. - To resort the key commands, select a key command and click ▲ or ▼ to move it up or down. - To remove a key command, select it and click - 5.
+- 4. If needed, make changes to the keys shown in the right box. - To resort the key commands, select a key command and click ▲ or ▼ to move it up or down. - To remove a key command, select it and click 🖪. - 5.
 Click Save, and the new macro's content is shown. - 6.
 Click one of these buttons according to your needs. - Back: Return to the Keyboard Macro page. - Edit: Modify this macro. - Delete: Remove this macro.